fortrabbit/blog/imagemagick-issues.md

 title: ImageMagick issues
 created: 2019-03-04
 author: fl
-excerpt: The backstory of recent issues related to image transformations.
+intro: The backstory of recent issues related to image transformations.
 lead: During the last week we have had some trouble with ImageMagick.
 Sorry for the inconvenience.
 This article provides some background about what happened.
 figure:
   src: imagemagick-issues-poster.gif